Film

 Ensemble Diderot (L to R): Gulrim Choï, Johannes Pramsohler, Roldán Bernabé, Philippe Grisvard) | photo by Julien Benhamou

-Visit Wigmore Hall’s Continuo Connect profile to see all of the venue's upcoming Early Music concerts.
+Visit Wigmore Hall’s Continuo Connect profile to see all of their upcoming Early Music concerts.

 Share this